NelleV/2022-data-challenge-starting-kit/README.md

 - Please name your report file “Lastname1Initial_Lastname2Initial.pdf” (supposing you are a team of 2 people).
 If Jane Smith and Sarah Martin work together, their report should be named MartinS_SmithJ.pdf.
 - Your report should be no more than 3 pages long.

 Your report should contain the following elements:

-– Your full names and the name of your team name on the codalab plateform.
+- Your full names and the name of your team name on the codalab plateform.
-– A discussion of feature processing.
-Did you standardize the data, chose alternative rep- resentations for some features, discarded other features, and why? no later than February 2, 2020 at 23:59.
+- A discussion of feature processing.
+Did you standardize the data, chose alternative rep- resentations for some features, discarded other features, and why?
-– The cross-validated performance, on the training data, of the algorithms you explored.
+- The cross-validated performance, on the training data, of the algorithms you explored.
 You are strongly encouraged to explore the space of parameters for each of these al- gorithms.
 Briefly explain how you did it.
 Discuss which algorithms/parameters work best.
-– The performance, on the validation data (visible part of the leaderboard), of one model of each of the five families.
+- The performance, on the validation data (visible part of the leaderboard), of one model of each of the five families.
 Discuss whether the results match your expectations.
-– A discussion of additional models you have tried, insights you have gained (e.g. “This method works well but is difficult to fit” or “This method is not very accurate but is really fast to train”).
+- A discussion of additional models you have tried, insights you have gained (_e.g._, “This method works well but is difficult to fit” or “This method is not very accurate but is really fast to train”).
-– A discussion of your choice of final model(s).
+- A discussion of your choice of final model(s).
 You can submit up to 2 final models.
 What are these models, how did you construct them, why do you expect them to be your best proposals?
 Include tables or figures as you see fit.
+- Link to the code for the two models submitted.

 ## Final words